Skip to main content

 • Numbers are counted, not asserted.
 “312 people raised this” comes from counting distinct authors, never from a model estimate.

 • Web facts carry their real source.
 When a finding comes from the web, its URL comes from the search tool’s citation data — never from model prose.
 No source, no finding.
+The web discovery lane is agentic — it searches, reads, and searches again to reach niche forums and community threads — but it ingests only verbatim citations, never a synthesized summary.

 This holds even if you swap in your own model: the checking happens in the pipeline, around the model, not inside it.